daattali/beautiful-jekyll/resources_pages/general_lab_instructions.md

 Your work must be reproducible from beginning to end.
 This requirement will become more relevant in the later parts of the program as you progress to more advanced analyses.
 A reproducible lab submission means:

-  - For Jupyter notebooks, you must restart the kernel and run all cells in order before submitting.
+  - **For Jupyter notebooks, you must restart the kernel and run all cells in order before submitting.**
-    Notebooks with cell execution numbers out of order or not starting from "1" will have submission marks deducted.
+    Notebooks with cell execution numbers out of order or not starting from "1" will have marks deducted.
+Notebooks without the output displayed may not be graded at all (because we need to see the output in order to grade your work).
   - All data must be in the repo, or linked to and grabbed by your code (*e.g.,* `curl`, `wget`, `read_csv("<URL>")` etc) unless you are specifically instructed in the lab to not push your data to the repo.
   - All data cleaning/wrangling must be done programmatically (*i.e.,* in R, Python, etc) so that it is reproducible.